cosmob3/code-journal/README.md

 Will me uploading more images using iPad as I am finding it really useful

 - All required content is on User Input.
 Will work on CSS tomorrow.
 Or I guess later today!

+TODO: **Work on User Input**
+- X Make sure it all sits in the middle
+- X Add 2 separate sections for information
+- Get "Special Ability" dropdown menu to sit on top of backstory text box
+- Add Header and Footer
+- Center Button

+Finding it tricky to stack some content on top of other content.
+Trying to use flexbox and grid

 ## January 31, 2022